 Borough councillors at a licensing meeting told him to go back to the drawing board, get legal advice and come back with a more detailed application.

 Sussex Police opposed the application because officers do not want venues staying open later.
-Inspector Nick Porter, who is in charge of Eastbourne's night-time economy, said, What must be borne in mind is that the premises will not only be used for
+Inspector Nick Porter, who is in charge of Eastbourne's night-time economy, said, What must be borne in mind is that the premises will not only be used

-will be put in place to account for any predicted increases in crime and disorder.
+that methods will be put in place to account for any predicted increases in crime and disorder.

 In June the council introduced a cumulative impact policy effectively stopping any new bars, pubs and clubs opening in Eastbourne fearing any more would create additional anti-social behaviour.

 Nutters have promised to fight plans to open a new strip club in the middle of London's Archway.